Karen-O94/README-Generator/Develop/README.md

   ## Installation

-  abdc
+  Npm i inquirer

   ## Usage

-  abcd
+  This app is used to generate readmes

   ## Contributions

-  hi
+  none

   ## Testing

-  skfjrogvf
+  hbfefkrg

   ## Credits
-  There were none
+  none

   ## Questions?

   Please contact me on the links below if you have any queries on how the application works or to view my other projects:

-  My GitHub username is dbejfk
+  My GitHub username is Karen-94

   Link to GitHub Profile: karen@email.com